sproutfund/website_evergreen/program/film-video.md

       - title: "Winning Films"
         description:
           - "Three projects were selected to receive the full $10,000 award.
-In addition, a further $5,000 was granted to Pittsburgh Filmmakers / Pittsburgh Center for the Arts to provide fiscal sponsorship for the filmmakers and ongoing technical support for the projects."
+In addition, a further $5,000 was granted to Pittsburgh Filmmakers/Pittsburgh Center for the Arts to provide fiscal sponsorship for the filmmakers and ongoing technical support for the projects."
         features:
           - title: "“Aspie Seeks Love”"
             grant-id: "1775-SEED"